philzook58/philzook58.github.io/_posts/2024-12-02-superpose_datalog.md

 Prolog like goals are encoded as negated literals.

-## Given Clause and Semi Naive Evaluation
+### Given Clause is kind of like Semi Naive Evaluation

 Most if not all resolution style saturating theorem provers are organized around a given clause loops.